liovic/react-state-basis/README.md

 Found a bug?
 Have an idea?
 Open an issue or PR.

 For technical details on how the detection works, see the [Wiki](https://github.com/liovic/react-state-basis/wiki).

 ---

-## FAQ

-**Q: Will this slow down my app?**
-A: Only in development.
-Production builds are zero-overhead.

-**Q: Do I have to change my code?**
-A: No. The Babel plugin instruments hooks automatically.

-**Q: What if it flags something that's not a problem?**
-A: Use your judgment.
-It's a diagnostic tool, not gospel.

-**Q: Why "basis"?**
-A: In linear algebra, a "basis" is a minimal set of independent vectors.
-The name reflects the goal of finding your app's minimal independent state.

----